rdgarce/DDPG-design-for-lane-keeping-in-TORCS-Environment/README.md

-# DDPG design for lane keeping in TORCS Environment
+# 🏎 DDPG design for lane keeping in TORCS Environment
 My absolutely first repository on github!
+This repository contains my bachelor's degree thesis project: Designing a DDPG alghorithm for managing the lane keeping problem in the ground veichle, single agent, scenario.

 ## Structure
 The work is structured as follows.